 The criminal legal system does not have a 100% success rate.
 Not only does the system fail to convict factually guilty individuals, it also convicts innocent people for crimes they did not commit.
-The work of innocence organizations and wrongful conviction scholars has focused on this second instance, seeking to identify the scope of the problem, the causes of wrongful convictions, and ways to prevent such convictions in the first place.
+The work of innocence organizations and wrongful conviction scholars has focused on this second instance, seeking to identify the scope of the problem, the causes of wrongful convictions, and ways to prevent such convictions from occurring in the first place.

 One of the first studies of wrongful conviction in the United States, Convicting the Innocent: Sixty-Five Actual Errors of Criminal Justice, was published in 1932 by attorney and Yale law professor Edwin Borchard.
-Borchard identified many of the same factors in wrongful convictions that are still prevalent today, including official misconduct, eyewitness identification, and false confessions.
-These aspects and others will be discussed in more detail in Section IV below.
-In the 90 years since Borchard publish his study, our understanding of wrongful convictions has only grown, especially since the advent of DNA testing and the first DNA-based exoneration in 1989.2
+Borchard identified many of the same factors in wrongful convictions that are still prevalent today, including official misconduct, eyewitness misidentification, and false confessions.
+In the 90 years since Borchard published his study, our understanding of wrongful convictions has only grown, especially since the advent of DNA testing and the first DNA-based exoneration in 1989.2

 DNA-based exonerations are exonerations in which DNA testing of physical evidence from the crime scene, such as a weapon left behind by the perpetrator or semen in a rape kit, excludes the defendant as the individual who could have left the DNA behind or, in some instances, conclusively identifies the real perpetrator.
-Since the first DNA-based exoneration in
+Since the first DNA-based exoneration in 1989, 594 individuals have been exonerated with the use of such scientific evidence.3 However, DNA is just one avenue to exoneration and the limited availability of physical evidence that can be tested for probative DNA in a criminal case means that the vast majority of individuals who are exonerated do not have DNA evidence in their case.
+As such, in the first ten years following the first DNA exoneration, a total of 67 individuals in the United States were exonerated by